 How Does Evaporation Cause Cooling?

-Evaporation is a type of vaporisation that occurs on the surface of liquids and includes the transformation of liquid particles into gaseous particles.
-As a result, this process is considered to entail a change in the matter state of liquids.
+Evaporation Cause Cooling because the particles (atoms and molecules) present at the surface of the liquid surface absorb energy from its surroundings and transform it into vapor, which then causes the cooling effect.
+Evaporation is a type of vaporization that occurs on the surface of liquids and includes the transformation of liquid particles into gaseous particles.
+As a result, this process is considered to be responsible for the change in the matter state of liquids.
+Thus, when the heat of evaporation is positive cooling is then caused by the evaporation.

-The molecules of liquid are always in random motion and collide with each other and attain kinetic energy from the collisions.
-Now, some of them become so much energized that they leave the liquid and turn into gas and escape out.
-Thus, we can see the process of evaporation does not need boiling point to occur.
-It can occur at temperature much lower than the boiling point of the liquid.
+The molecules of the liquid are always in random motion and collide with each other and attain kinetic energy from the collisions.
+Now, some of them become so more energized that they leave the liquid and turn into gas and escape.
+Thus, we can see the process of evaporation does not need a boiling point to occur.
+It can occur at a temperature much lower than the boiling point of the liquid.

 How Does Evaporation Cause Cooling?